systemd/mkosi/mkosi.md

   shall be built from the same working directory, as otherwise the build result of a preceding run might be copied into a build image as part of the source tree (see above).

-* The **`mkosi.reposdir/`** directory, if it exists, is automatically used as the repository directory for extra repository files.
-See the `RepositoryDirectories` option for more information.

 * The **`mkosi.credentials/`** directory is used as a source of extra credentials similar to the `Credentials=` option.
 For